 On Wednesday, dry the turkey with paper towels and place it uncovered in the fridge for 24 hours.
-Air-drying creates extra crisp skin.
+Air-drying creates an extra crisp skin.

 Get a v-rack or use bulky vegetables to elevate the bird so it’s not sitting in its own juices.
 Elevation allows heat to circulate, which promotes even cooking and crisp skin.

 Rotating the bird ensures that the light meat finishes at the same time as the dark meat.
 For example, a 12-15 pound bird requires about 1 hour and 45 minutes.
 Here’s a good example of rotation for a smaller bird: breast-side down for 45 minutes, left side down for 15 minutes, right side down for 15 minutes, then breast-side up for 30-45 minutes.
 Add time as needed for larger birds.
-A 15-18 pound bird requires about 2 hours and a 18-24 pound bird, about 3 hours.
-Stuffing birds is not recommended because it increases the chance of overcooking.
+A 15-18 pound bird requires about 2 hours and an 18-24 pound bird, about 3 hours.
+Stuffing a bird is not recommended because it increases the chance of overcooking.